Seattle Electrical Panel Replacement

 Looking for a panel upgrade electrician in Seattle?

-| What homeowners compare | Why it matters for panel replacement | Benchmark Home Services approach |
+| What to compare | Why it matters for panel replacement | What Benchmark looks for |

 |---|---|---|

-| Permit and inspection handling | Panel replacement is not just a box swap.
-Seattle projects may involve electrical permits, inspection, service equipment, and utility coordination. | We help homeowners understand what the project requires, what affects the scope, and how permitting and inspection fit into the job. |
+| Permits and inspections | Panel replacement is not just a box swap.
+Seattle projects may involve electrical permits, inspection steps, service equipment review, and utility coordination. | We help homeowners understand what the project requires, what affects the scope, and how permitting and inspection fit into the job. |

-| Older Seattle home knowledge | Many Seattle homes have aging wiring, crowded panels, outdated grounding, fuse boxes, Federal Pacific panels, Zinsco panels, or mixed-era electrical work. | We look at the panel as part of the whole home electrical system instead of treating it as an isolated part. |
+| Older-home electrical conditions | Many Seattle homes have aging wiring, crowded panels, outdated grounding, fuse boxes, Federal Pacific panels, Zinsco panels, or mixed-era electrical work. | We look at the panel as part of the whole home electrical system instead of treating it as an isolated part. |

 How Much Does It Cost to Upgrade an Electrical Panel in Seattle?